tacatac/archnosh/README.md

 This is due to the fact that nosh isn't actually properly running yet but is not an issue.
 The system will work properly after a reboot (`system-control reboot`).

-##### udev
+##### systemd-udev

-The above installation assumes udev is the device manager, which is provided by the [systemd](https://www.archlinux.org/packages/core/x86_64/systemd/) package on Archlinux.
+The installation above assumes udev is the device manager, which is provided by the [systemd](https://www.archlinux.org/packages/core/x86_64/systemd/) package on Archlinux.

 The easiest method is to simply use the binaries and configuration files provided by this package to run udev.
-The `nosh-run-systemd-udev` will do just that and everything should work transparently.
+The `nosh-run-systemd-udev` package will do just that and everything should work transparently.
 This means all udev configuration rules already set up should work as-is.

+##### eudev

 Alternatively you may wish to use the [eudev](https://wiki.gentoo.org/wiki/Eudev) implementation rather than keeping the systemd package for udev functionality.